 What is GNSS?

 A Global Navigation Satellite System (GNSS) is a constellation of satellites providing signals from space that transmit positioning and timing data to GNSS receivers.
 These receivers then use this data to determine their location.
 European GNSS (E-GNSS) consists of the satellite signals sent by the Galileo constellation and the augmentation services provided by EGNOS.
-The European GNSS Agency (GSA) is responsible for the management of the European GNSS system.
+One of the responsibilities of the European Union Agency for the Space Programme (EUSPA) is the management of the European GNSS system.
 It does this through the GNSS Service Centre (GSC), which supports service provision and provides a single interface for Galileo users.
-EGNOS operation and service provision has been contracted by the GSA to the European Satellite Services Provider (ESSP), enabling also a single interface for EGNOS users via this EGNOS User Support website.
+EGNOS operation and service provision has been contracted by the EUSPA to the European Satellite Services Provider (ESSP), enabling also a single interface for EGNOS users via this EGNOS User Support website.

 The European Geostationary Navigation Overlay Service (EGNOS) is Europe's regional satellite-based augmentation system (SBAS) that is used to improve the performance of global navigation satellite systems (GNSSs), such as GPS and Galileo.
 EGNOS provides three services: Open Service, Safety of Life and EGNOS Data Access Service (EDAS).